 Adoption is such a rewarding area of law in which to practice.
 We consider ourselves blessed for each and every adoption case we handle.
 Adoption comes in so many forms, and we handle all of them.
 Some cases follow a predictable path, while others are more complicated.
 Some are uncontested, while others become a contested jury trial and appeal.

 Two of the firm’s attorneys, Lynn J. Bodi and Emily Dudak Leiter, are state and national leaders in this area of law.
 Lynn co-founded and operates the adoption agency, Adoptions of Wisconsin, Inc. The firm acts as its general counsel and assists on nearly all of its cases.
-Both Emily and Lynn are consulted on a regular basis regarding proposed adoption reform legislation in Wisconsin, and both have served on various committees and the Board of the Academy of Adoption and Assisted Reproduction Attorneys (“AAAA”).
+Both Emily and Lynn are consulted on a regular basis regarding proposed adoption reform legislation in Wisconsin, and both have served on various adoption-related committees and on the Board of the Academy of Adoption and Assisted Reproduction Attorneys (“AAAA”).
 In addition, The Law Center is responsible for the first several editions of the State Bar of Wisconsin book entitled “Voluntary Termination of Parental Rights and Adoption.”